Rounds a number down to the nearest integer or specified multiple.

 If B4 contains 93 and C4 contains 25, the result is 75.
 This pattern is useful when different scenarios or categories use different valid increments.

-In cell F4, round B4 down using the step size stored in C4.
+In cell D5, round the value down using the step size stored in the sheet.

 Because FLOOR.MATH is multiple-based, it is often more transparent than combinations of division and integer truncation.
 It states the rounding rule directly in the formula rather than leaving the reader to infer it from intermediate arithmetic.